Date: Oct 15, 2019

 Author: Lauri Alvarez

-LAWG opened doors in Washington, DC along with Kids In Need of Defense (KIND) for Central American and Mexican migrant rights civil society activists in September 2019, to explain how the conditions in Central America are forcing children, families, men, and women to flee their homes and to explain the impacts of the recent U.S. policy changes on migrants’ rights.
+LAWG opened doors in Washington, D.C. along with Kids In Need of Defense (KIND) for Central American and Mexican migrant rights activists in September 2019 to explain how the conditions in Central America are forcing families, children, men, and women to flee their homes and to explain the impacts of the recent U.S. policy changes on migrants’ rights.

-All of our partners expressed concern with the safe third country agreements.arguing that their own citizens are fleeing due to the violence and instability within their countries, so how could the U.S. government claim that these countries are “safe”?
+All of our partners expressed concern with the safe third country agreements, arguing that their own citizens are fleeing due to the violence and instability within their countries, so how could the U.S. government claim that these countries are safe?
 Suyapa Ucles from CASM went as far as to say, “ It is without a doubt forced migration.
 They talk about safe countries but it’s not safe for those living there or people passing through.
 They’ve cut funding for civil society groups but not for the military.”
-They also noted that their countries lacked capacity to process asylum seekers.
-Finally they noted that the agreements were secretive and as civil society organizations concerned with migration, they found it hard to find detailed information about the agreements.
+They noted that their countries lacked capacity to process asylum seekers.
+Finally, they said that the agreements were secretive and as civil society organizations concerned with migration, they found it hard to find detailed information about the agreements.

-The migrant rights’ groups also spoke about how a major driver of migration is corruption and impunity, which leads to a continued cycle of violence.
-Some of the organizations noted that this will only be aggravated by the cuts in U.S. foreign aid to Central America slashing funds to NGOs in the region that provide public health and community-based violence prevention programs, increasing the chance for youth to be exposed to violence.
+The migrant rights groups also spoke about how a major driver of migration is corruption and impunity, which leads to a continued cycle of violence.
+Some of the organizations noted that this will only be aggravated by the cuts in U.S. foreign aid to Central America.
+This slashes funds NGOs in the region that provide public health and community-based violence prevention programs, increasing the chance for youth to be exposed to violence.
 The delegation stressed the importance of the U.S. government reevaluating its approach to foreign policy in Latin America and the negative impacts of current U.S. foreign and migration policies.
-Ultimately, they stressed that people will continue to flee if they do not feel safe—so it is so important that their rights are respected within their own country and on their search to access protection.
+Ultimately, they stressed that people will continue to flee if they do not feel safe—so it is essential that their rights are respected within their own country and on their search to access protection.